ChemAI-Lab/GFlowNets-MOpt/README.md

 If the flow model architecture needs to be modified, this can be done in gflow_vqe/gflow_utils.py.
 Bugs!
 1) Pure flow matching not working for large systems, use precolored training in the meantime.
+2) Pure Trajectory Balance not working correctly.
+Double check this part.

 Pending implementations!!
 1) Use a .json file as input for driver.py
 2) Add reduced parent calculation since we are using sequential coloring.
 3) Measurement requirements using Variances from ccsd/cisd
 4) Saving to files the generated dictionaries (save the best performing groupings only or save all sampled but ordered)
+5) Saving NN parameters.